aczw/cuda-path-tracer/README.md

 ### Parallelization

 While the GPU is generally known for being good at _drawing things_, in this case we are not using it for rasterization.
-Monte Carlo path tracing is known for being [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), and the idea is simple: calculate the color for each pixel in parallel.
+Monte Carlo path tracing is considered [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), and the idea is simple: calculate the color for each pixel in parallel.
 The path that each pixel traces to reach a light is wholly independent of one another, marking it as a good candidate.

 First, I would like to clarify some terminology: an __iteration__ (or __sample__) is determining the color of each pixel _once_.
 We average many iterations together to converge on the final image.
 However, within each iteration we also perform a number of bounces bounded by the _max depth_.
-Each bounce progresses the path traced by each pixel by one intersection (or none at all if out of bounds).
+Each bounce progresses the path traced by each pixel by one intersection (or none if out of bounds).
+In other words, multiple bounces lead to one sample.

 This distinction is important because there are two main ways we could have implemented parallelism, with the difference being what kind of work is being performed in a thread:

 - Each thread performs one whole iteration.
 - Each thread performs one bounce in a iteration.
-(I implemented this.)
+(I did this.)

 By taking a incremental approach, we gain some additional optimization opportunities.
 We'll see later that we can get away with launching less threads if we meet certain requirements.